top of page

 DERT Achievements

+Whether we're winning awards or not we're very proud of our achievements and work hard to keep the whole team improving.
 When we started most of us had done little-to-no rapper, learning was slow but steady and each new move or step was a real challenge.
 We’ve had a variety of very hard working leaders to continue the teaching but it is really down to the commitment of each team member that we have progressed from total novices to award winning!

 DERT 2023 Overall Winners Photo credit Kev Theaker